S-C-A-N/SCANsat/README.md

 > ![][settings-window]

-The settings menu has a various general options
+The settings menu has a various general options; this window has an in-game help function activated by selecting the **?** icon in the top-right corner.
 * The **Resource Settings Window** can be opened
 * The marker used for **Anomalies** can be specified
 * **Background scanning** can be controlled for each planet